Klamath Falls geothermal line repairs - KOBI-TV NBC5 / KOTI-TV NBC2

 Broken geothermal lines are a fact of life in Klamath Falls.

-City Manager Nathan Cherpeski explains the chemistry behind the problem: “Because the water’s hot, it creates a reaction with the soil, as that steel heats up – and so they really eat from the outside in.”
+City Manager Nathan Cherpeski explained the chemistry behind the problem: “Because the water’s hot, it creates a reaction with the soil, as that steel heats up and so they really eat from the outside in.”

-That reaction takes a toll on even the thickest cast iron pipe.

 The project runs down an alley that parallels Klamath Avenue.

-“We have significant leaks there.”
-Cherpeski points out.
+“We have significant leaks there,” Cherpeski explained.
 “It’s one of our older lines.”

 The new lines will have a wrap around the metal to help prevent deterioration.

-Cherpeski says the job should be completed by winter.
+Cherpeski said the job should be completed by winter.
 “I know they’ve already ordered the pipe, and they are to be done no later than November 1st.”

 Geothermal heat is used in Klamath Falls for much more than warming buildings.